-John Garder, Washington, DC – Vice President
+John Garder, Washington, DC – President

 John Garder focuses on appropriations for the National Parks Conservation Association.
 With an M.S. from the University of Michigan’s School of Natural Resources and Environment, John has worked on federal public lands policy in Washington, DC for nearly a decade and applies that expertise to the board.
 He is proud to represent the East, grew up primarily in Vermont and gets out to backcountry ski in West Virginia whenever there is snow.
 He is a self-described mountain freak, and gets away from the city most weekends to nordic or telemark ski, paddle, climb and hike in the Appalachians.
 He brings his passion for backcountry recreation, winter ecosystems and public lands protection to the board.
 His favorite season – by far – is winter.

-Harold Hallstein IV, Boulder, CO – Treasurer
+Harold Hallstein IV, Boulder, CO – Vice President

 Erik Lambert, Golden, CO